 Don’t be embarrassed if you are scared to canter, the canter is intimidating to many riders and it is ok to learn at your own pace.
 Your horse will appreciate the time you take to develop a deep, relaxed seat until the day you’re ready to canter.

 The correct position for riding a canter can be difficult to pick up right away, but once a correct position is adopted, sitting and riding the canter becomes significantly easier.
 Below are a few hints and tips regarding the correct position at the canter.

 The secret to riding a canter is to relax – particularly to relax your back muscles.
-Let you body swing just slightly in rhythm with your horse. keep your elbows flexible, letting your hands and reins follow the forward and backward motion of your horses head.
+Let your body swing just slightly in rhythm with your horse. keep your elbows flexible, letting your hands and reins follow the forward and backward motion of your horse’s head.
 The correct canter position remains basically the same as a correct position in general: sitting deep, with shoulders back and head up.

 Western or English, the rider’s position should remain relaxed and upright.
 Resist the temptation to lean forward or brace your legs, as this will pull your body out of the saddle.
 Instead, relax and drape your legs around your horse, your heel position should create a straight line through your hips, shoulders, and head.